This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 2.1.
 General Principles

 2.1.1.
 Brothers will take care that their relationships with minors are characterized by respect, modesty, and concern for minors’ welfare.
-To this end, every member will respect and follow this Code of Conduct.
+To this end, every member will respect and follow this Code of Conduct and conduct himself in a way that respects socially and culturally appropriate norms.

 2.1.2.
 We will relate to minors in a way that is always appropriate to the nature and purpose of our relationship with them (as a godfather, or youth worker, or uncle, etc.).